Chairman and Founder of i-Realise, Chris Collins, shares the five fundamentals he’s discovered are key to every change programme:

 - Opportunity, benefit and return

-Too may projects flounder on something as simple as people using the same words to mean different things.
-In another article I’ll try and clarify some of the plain English definitions we use at i-Realise – which helps us build understanding through the organisation.
+Too many projects flounder on something as simple as people using the same words to mean different things.
+In another article, I’ll try and clarify some of the plain English definitions we use at i-Realise – which helps us build understanding through the organisation.
 A critical part of being business ready for change is clear communication and checking for understanding regularly.

 5. Input, ownership, consensus, leadership & facilitation

 The roles people play and how they behave in those roles can be critical to the success of a change project.
 If people aren’t clear on the role they are supposed to play and what there are responsible for vs. involved in vs. simply consulted, the project can grind to a halt quickly.
 Our business readiness methodology provides clear role definitions and facilitation tools to achieve constructive behaviours.

 Whether your change program is large or small, digital or cultural, the common goal is that it realises the benefits it sets out to achieve.
 Our structured business readiness approach has been honed to de-risk business change and make sure that happens – whether it’s applied to making sure you have a sound strategy, a practical solution design or a realistic implementation plan.